Elizabeth's Music Studio

 Missed Classes

-• Advance notification is expected of missing a class.
+• Please cancel on our online calendar if you need to miss a class.
 There are no refunds for missed classes.

 • If you miss a class, it is imperative that we make up the class in some way so that your child does not fall behind: